tadatuta/bemp/README.md

 ## Usage
 ``sudo bemp --root ~/Sites/bem-www/ -c sample-routes.json``

-sudo is required to launch server on 80 port
+sudo is required to launch server on 80 port.

 You can specify host, port and project root.
 All the params are optional.

 See ``bemp --help`` for details.

 ## Basic default routes